AI-Hypercomputer/maxtext/xpk/README.md

 achieve better use of finite hardware resources.
 And automated tests can run overnight while resources tend to be underutilized.

+# XPK for Large Scale (>5k VMs)

+Follow user instructions in [xpk-large-scale-guide.sh](xpk-large-scale-guide.sh) to use xpk for a GKE cluster greater than 5000 VMs.
+Run these steps to set up a GKE cluster with large scale training and high throughput support with XPK, and run jobs with XPK.
+We recommend you manually copy commands per step and verify the outputs of each step.

 # Example usages:

 To get started, be sure to set your GCP Project and Zone as usual via `gcloud